Alexandre Bontemps: Life

-His father, Jean Baptiste Bontemps (1590–1659), had been surgeon to Louis XIII of France before becoming a Premier Valet in 1643.
+His father, Jean Baptiste Bontemps (1590–1659), had been surgeon to Louis XIII before becoming a Premier Valet in 1643.
 Alexandre succeeded him on his death in 1659, dying in office in 1701, by which time he was a count and marquis, holding several key offices controlling both the palaces and towns of Versailles and Marly, the Swiss Guard who guarded the King and his palaces, and the household of the Dauphin.
 He was thus a key figure in maintaining the security of the King, and managing his household.
-The Governorships of Versailles and Marly had been given to him in 1665 after the death of Blouin, then the senior head-valet, and passed to Blouin's son in turn when Bontemps died.
+The Governorships of Versailles and Marly had been given to him in 1665 after the death of Jérôme Blouin (1610-1665), then the senior head-valet, and passed to Blouin's son in turn when Bontemps died.
 He was also a member of the Conseil du Roi (the Royal Council) and held a senior rank in the chivalric Order of Saint Lazarus.

 He seems to have been an amiable figure, entirely devoted to Louis, who in turn trusted him as he did few others.
 He was twelve years older than the King.
 He was one of a small handful of witnesses to the secret second marriage of Louis to Madame de Maintenon.
 Saint-Simon speaks of "royal coaches (the kind without armorial bearings on the harness, such as Bontemps used for the King's private missions)" and says that "all the secret orders, the private audiences, the sealed letters to and from the King, in fact all the mysteries passed through his hands".
 Saint-Simon anecdotes have him arranging the marriage to an obscure country nobleman of an illegitimate daughter of Louis who, unlike many, he did not choose to acknowledge officially, and, in Louis's earlier years, leading a minor mistress enveloped in a cloak up the back stairs to the King's study for her assignation; the king having put the key on the outside of the door.